TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/universal-data-graph/concepts/reusing_response_fields.md

 }
 ```

-As we can see by looking at the example responses, we could use the `driverLicenseID` from the People API to obtain the driver license data from the Driver License API.
+As you can see by looking at the example responses, you could use the `driverLicenseID` from the People API to obtain the driver license data from the Driver License API.

-We also want to design the schema so that it represents the relationship between a person and a driver license.
+You also want to design the schema so that it represents the relationship between a person and a driver license.
-As the person object is referencing a driver license by its ID, it means that we will need
-to define the driver license inside the person object as a field.
+As the person object is referencing a driver license by its ID, it means that we will need to define the driver license inside the person object as a field.
 Consequently, a schema representing such a relationship might look like this:

 ```graphql